aws-neuron/aws-neuron-sdk/release-notes/neuron-runtime.md

 # Neuron runtime release notes

 This document lists the current release notes for AWS Neuron Runtime.
 Neuron Runtime software manages runtime aspects of executing inferences on Inferentia chips.
-It runs on Ubuntu(16/18) and Amazon Linux 2.
+Details on the configuration and use is availble in [docs/neuron-runtime/.](../docs/neuron-runtime/nrt_start.md)

+# [1.0.6905.0]

+Date: 5/11/2020

+## Major New Features

+N/A

+## Improvements

+* A new API for unloading all loaded Neural Networks and for freeing all Inferentia resources.
+The API is used by ML frameworks in cases when an ML application needs to be restarted to bring Inferentias to their initial state.
+* Improved inference error handling and improved verbosity of error notifications.
+* Internal changes aimed to improve performance optimization work and debuggability.

+## Resolved Issues
+* Latency of Neural Networks loading had degraded in 1.0.6222.0 release.
+The issue has been resolved.

+## Known Issues and Limitations

+* A model might fail to load due to insufficient number of huge memory pages made available to Neuron-RTD.
+    * Workaround: manually increase the amount of huge memory pages available to Neuron runtime by following the [instructions here.](https://github.com/aws/aws-neuron-sdk/blob/master/docs/neuron-runtime/nrt_start.md#step-3-configure-nr_hugepages) (Requires a restart of the runtime daemon and a possible change to system-wide configs.)

 # [1.0.6222.0]